Former Boardman teacher accused of inappropriate behavior toward students with special needs

 The state board says Yoakam “squeezed the neck and shoulder area of a student, causing the student to fall to the ground.”
 The students described that move as a “Vulcan Death Grip,” according to the resolution.

 Yoakam said he did “give deep pressure” to the student but he didn’t remember the student falling down, according to the state board’s investigation.
-He said he used that as a technique to help calm the student down.
+He said it’s an approved technique and he used it as a therapeutic way to help calm the student down.

 He admitted to sending the text but said it wasn’t to influence her, the state board said.